miguelaristizabal/CHELSA_Download/README.md

 ### Why this tool?

-- **Pre-baked remotes & lists.** The repo ships with `envicloud.conf` and `lists/` so beginners can run downloads immediately.
-Regenerate them later with `prepare-lists`.
+- **Pre-baked remotes & lists.** The repo ships with `envicloud.conf` and `lists/` so you can run downloads immediately.
+If the included lists are out of date, regenerate them later with `prepare-lists`.
 See the official dataset pages for bucket links & variable descriptions: [CHELSA-TraCE21k bioclim](https://www.chelsa-climate.org/datasets/chelsa-trace21k-centennial-bioclim) and [CHELSA Bioclim+](https://www.chelsa-climate.org/datasets/chelsa_bioclim).
 - **AOI-centric downloads.** Files land in a cache, get clipped to your AOI, masked cells are filled with the declared nodata, and only the AOI raster is written.
 - **Resilient transfers.** rclone copy/retry logic is wrapped in a reusable helper.
 Cache files allow resuming long downloads without redownloading everything.
 - **Structured logging & progress.** A single Rich progress bar shows total files, cumulative download size, and live transfer speeds, while the logger records per-file results.